"Myria is the dark heart of Ithria... a realm of

 The Sundering caused great landquakes and with them huge tidal waves.
 One tidal wave, a thousand feet tall, obliterated fishing villages and farmlands in the southwest.
 As the waters rushed in, beaches were crushed, mountains were leveled and whole valleys sank beneath the waves forever.
 From this chaos, a precious few survived.
 These survivors banded together and stories were told about their campfires.
 The generations that followed looked to the skies with feared-filled eyes.
 This race of people blamed the outside races and their engines of war for the devastation that scarred the world.
 They believed that the gods had been angered by the vanity of those in the East.
 They vowed to return to the simpler ways of Nature and turn their backs on the rest of the world.
 Over the centuries, this race returned to the simple ways of natural wizards, practicing druidic nature spells.
 Technology and writing were abandoned.
 The Myrians, as they would come to be called, reverted to a primitive state.

-Each tribe rules a specific geographical region with between 10 and 50 tiny villages.
+Each tribe rules a specific geographical region with hundreds of tiny villages.
 The chieftain of each tribe dwells in the largest of these villages.
-Each village will typically have about 50 warrior males, one to five shaman, ten to forty elders and about 150 women and children.
+Village size varies widely, but typically will have about 50 warrior males, one shaman, ten to forty elders and about 150 women and children.
 Each village is self-sufficient and politically self-contained.
 The village is ruled by a council of elders.
 The oldest and wisest of the elders speaks for the council and is responsible to the tribal chieftain.
 The council of elders is supported by the village shamans.
-A village will have only a handful of these holy men who serve as healer, seer, spiritual leader and wizard.
+A typical village will have only one or two of these holy men who serve as healer, seer, spiritual leader and wizard.